Site Overlay

 They provide direct support for daily tasks, teach social and vocational skills, and offer behavioral and emotional guidance, all within a person-centered approach that respects the individual’s unique strengths and goals.

-Skill Development: They teach skills for daily living, such as personal hygiene, nutrition, and exercise, as well as social skills and vocational readiness.
+Skill Development: They teach daily living skills, such as personal hygiene, nutrition, and exercise, as well as social skills and vocational readiness.

 Program Implementation: They design and execute individualized, person-centered programs and activities to help clients meet their specific goals.